MattMurn/MMReactPortfolio/UPDATES.md

 Navbar - add hamburger funcitonality

 About - working on updating the blurb about myself / styling and transform
+    use mouseEnter window property to trigger the css transitions / mimic new entry

 Projects -